Best Buy digital sales surge as coronavirus fuels work-from-home boom

 Digital sales soared 242%

-Best Buy Co. digital sales soared 242% in the three months through June as customers loaded up on products for working remotely or entertaining their families while sheltering at home during the coronavirus pandemic.
+Best Buy Co. digital sales soared 242% in the three months through June as customers loaded up on products for working remotely or entertaining their families during coronavirus lockdowns.

 Continue Reading Below